fluxapps/pdf-wrap/docs/reference-documentation.md

 ```

 Each log group object accepts the property `logger` and `logLevel`.
-It allows you to define different log levels for different directories, files or event classes.
+It allows you to define different log levels for different directories, files or even classes.

 ---